Minoxidil 10% and 15%: Is High-Strength More Effective?

 Yes, minoxidil 10% and minoxidil 15% are available — but not over the counter.

 Minoxidil comes in several strengths.
-Do a bit of clicking around online and you’ll find a range of products like minoxidil 1%, minoxidil 2%, minoxidil 5%, minoxidil 7% and even minoxidil 15%.
+Do a bit of clicking around online, and you’ll find a range of products like minoxidil 1%, minoxidil 2%, minoxidil 5%, minoxidil 7,% and even minoxidil 15%.

 These numbers refer to the percentage of the active ingredient — how much minoxidil is in the medication.
-But stronger doesn’t necessarily mean better.
+But again, stronger doesn’t necessarily mean better.

 Topical minoxidil is available over the counter in both liquid and foam formulations.
 You’ll most likely see these products as 2% and 5% minoxidil.
 These are the only minoxidil dosages approved by the FDA (U.S. Food and Drug Administration).